Main site of science textbooks

 Tungsten.
 Wolframite.
 FeWO4

 Coal smelting can't produce the metals lighter than chromium.
-For these you need electrolysis.
+These need electrolysis.
 The battery was invented in 1799, enabling electrolysis, and the lighter metals were discovered shortly after.
 These include aluminum, magnesium, titanium, and beryllium.
+Once you have

 Aluminum.
 Bauxite.
 Al(OH)3 and AlO(OH)